-Consumer Product Testing℠ Company, Inc. (CPT℠) has petitioned the Governor of New Jersey and our NJ legislators providing them our Biosafety and Security Policy.
+Consumer Product Testing℠ Company, Inc. (CPT℠) has petitioned the Governor of New Jersey and our NJ legislators to provide them our Biosafety and Security Policy.
 We re-opened our clinical and photobiology laboratories today, June 8, 2020, with the expiration of the Executive Order on June 6th.

 We are excited to be restarting studies that were interrupted during this unprecedented time and initiating new clinical and photobiology trials with the additional necessary safety precautions.